danielang2020/ats/cap.md

 18、When messages that belong to a particular message group ID are invisible, no other consumer can process messages with the same message group ID.
 19、FIFO Exactly-Once Processing。
 20、 before you process each message, double check to be sure its VisibilityTimeout hasn’t expired.
+21、The result of sending each message is reported individually in the response.
+Because the batch request can result in a combination of successful and unsuccessful actions, you should check for batch errors even when the call returns an HTTP status code of 200.
+22、